North Wales Coaching Weekend | Surf Snowdonia

 We won’t lie, this is North Wales not Nicaragua, and so unsettled weather can rear it’s ugly head at any time of the year.
 However, with a little good fortune, May can often be clear with moderate temperatures.
 Having said this, we’ll be getting so much water time that whether it’s wind, rain or shine we’ll be buzzing regardless.

 How does waking up to the soothing sound of breaking waves and the Conwy’s valley natural soundtrack grab you?
-From our own experience, we really recommend you stay in the onsite cosy glamping pods that are conveniently situated just a few metres from the water’s edge.
-Each pod sleeps up to four people and all benefit from under floor heating and electricity.
-You’ll not only be right in the heart of the action, but breakfast is also included if you reserve a pod.
+From our own experience, we recommend you stay in the onsite cosy glamping pods that are conveniently situated just a few metres from the water’s edge.
+Each pod sleeps two people and all benefit from under floor heating and electricity.
+You’ll not only be right in the heart of the action, but a cooked breakfast is also included if you reserve a pod.

 Rob Barber and his coaching team offer tuition tailored to your ability with coaches that are Surfing GB qualified and fully insured.
 Experienced lifeguards, some having twenty years of surfing and ocean experience.
 Intermediate and advanced level coaching is tailored towards the individual with in depth photo and video analysis.
 As a beginner, you’ll never be thrown straight into the deep end.
 We’ve got your back whatever your ability, and that’s a promise.
 Don’t stress if you’re used to smaller waves or you’re a total novice – there’s something for everyone.
 In fact you’ll be amazed how quickly you master paddling out to catch good quality waves.